 Where to stay: Infinity Resort

 Stilted cottages of cane and bamboo with thatched roofs echo the local architecture.
-A natural pool and verdant fruit trees mean a lively bird population you can watch out on your verandah each morning before your safari.
+A natural pool and verdant fruit trees mean a lively bird population.
+A sight that you can enjoy on your verandah each morning before your safari.

 Everything you need to know about India is here We have tried writing about everything you may need help with for your trip to India, If you need help in planning a trip to India Get in touch with us to to plan your trip of a life time.